B

 The blue tanager is widely distributed across South America.
 It is one of their most common tropical and subtropical species.

 The blue tanager is a medium-sized South American songbird, measuring 6.3 to 7.1 inches long and weighing 1.1 to 1.4 ounces.
-Their wingspan size is unknown, but they feature short, thick bills, wide necks, and long tails.
+Their wingspan size is unknown, but they have short, thick bills, wide necks, and long tails.
 Adults have light blue heads, chests, and underparts, with darker bluish-grey backs, wings, and tails.
 Blue tanagers also have shoulder patches, which vary in color depending on the subspecies.
 Most are green, blue, gray, or purple.
 These birds are relatively social, choosing to travel in pairs or small flocks.
 They are restless and noisy, and their songs sound like squeaky twittering.
 This species thrives around human habitations in urban or suburban areas

 Diet